-- Performance when opening a file with the Hex Editor improved by a factor of 10 to 20.
-Now a file with 1 MB is opened in far less than 1 second.
+- When opening a file with the Hex Editor, performance improved by 10 to 20 times.
+Now a file with 1 MB is opened in less than 1 second.

 - Allowed maximum file size has been increased to 8 MB.

-- ATR files with 256 bytes boot sectors are now handled correctly because they are rather common even though they violate the ATR specification
+- ATR files with 256 bytes boot sectors are now handled correctly because they are relatively common even though they violate the ATR specification

-- ATR files created from single Atari COM files, so called "k-files", are now detected automatically.
-For them not only the sectors of the ATR are displayed, but also the segments of the contained Atari COM file are displayed in the outline and the editor.
+- ATR files created from single Atari COM files, so-called "k-files", are now detected automatically.
+The ATR's sectors are displayed for them, and the segments of the contained Atari COM file are shown in the outline and the editor.

 - C64-PRG files are now detected automatically.